"The Evolution of Sucre: From National Currency to Innovative Cryptocurrency"

 The SUCRE (Unified System of Regional Compensation for Payments) was implemented in 2010 by the Bolivarian Alliance for the Peoples of Our America (ALBA) to facilitate commercial transactions between countries like Venezuela, Bolivia, Nicaragua, Cuba, and Ecuador, without relying on the U.S. dollar.
 This system allowed for the compensation of payments between the central banks of member countries, conducting transactions in national currencies settled in SUCRE, which reduced transaction costs and promoted regional economic integration.
 However, despite its innovative purpose, SUCRE faced significant challenges such as economic crises in member countries, trade imbalances, and limited adoption, which hindered its sustainability and led to its discontinuation around 2017.

-SUCRE Finance Protocol (2024- ?)
+SUCRE Finance (2025- ?)